A princess-themed Disney World trip plan

 Day 1 - Arrival Day

-On the first day of your trip, you’ll be traveling and checking into your hotel.
+On the first day of your trip, travel and check into your hotel.

 For an extra special princess touch, consider getting a limo to transport you to your hotel from the airport.